Etiopia (Serbian band): Band history

-Bend Etiopia was created in 1984, and was the founder Saša Milojević Saraga.
-That year he recorded the first demo Stale bread, six songs from the first, the original line-up: Sale Saraga – bass, Goran Pradegan – vocals, Dejan Radovanović – guitar and Dona – drums.
+Etiopia was created in 1984 and was founded by Saša Milojević Saraga.
+That year he recorded the first six-song demo Stale bread with the original line-up: Sale Saraga – bass, Goran Pradegan – vocals, Dejan Radovanović – guitar and Dona – drums.

-The second demo with 4 songs recorded in 1987 in the modified composition: Sale Saraga – bass, Nebojša Pantić Panta – drums, Dejan Arsić Arsa – guitar and Alexander Gajin Alez as a singer.
+A further four-song demo was recorded in 1987 with a modified line-up: Sale Saraga – bass, Nebojša Pantić Panta – drums, Dejan Arsić Arsa – guitar and Alexander Gajin Alez as a singer.
 The band played a number of concerts, mostly in Jagodina, but also in Kragujevac, Belgrade and Zagreb.

-After the gig in Kragujevac, the band participates on a compilation tape In Yugoslavia, all is well in which she found herself with the same song name.
+After the gig in Kragujevac, the band participated on a compilation tape In Yugoslavia, all is well which saw them with a song of the same name.

 Commercial period

-In late 1989, the band leaving Panta and Arsa so Sale gathers new, third lineup: Sale Saraga – bass, Miško Cvetković Mikrofonija – guitar, Dušan Jevđović – drums and Dejan Đorđević – vocals.
+In late 1989, Panta and Arsa departed, so Sale put together a third lineup: Sale Saraga – bass, Miško Cvetković Mikrofonija – guitar, Dušan Jevđović – drums and Dejan Đorđević – vocals.

-The style of the band from the fierce changes in pop rock, and already in mid-1990, issued by the board of Zagreb Jugoton.
+The style of the band was an aggressive riposte to pop rock, according to a mid-1990 statement issued by the board of Zagreb Jugoton.
 He says the first spot Born in the suburbs, The band has manager (Ivan Plavšić) and frequent appearances on TV.
 During 1992. the band entered into a contract with Jugodisk on the issuance of the second LP.
 The material was recorded in addition to the regular force on the set is engaged Tanja Jovićević (ex.
 October 1864) for background vocals.

 Due to disagreements with the manager, the band before the release of the second LP stops working.

 From then until 2009, the band was not active.